Inequality of Opportunity and Income Redistribution: Introduction

 We primarily contribute to a broad literature that studies how the source of inequality affects redistribution.
-Numerous experimental studies have demonstrated that people tolerate more inequality when earnings differences stem from performance differences, rather than luck \citep{cappelen2010responsibility,cappelen2013just, durante_preferences_2014, mollerstrom2015luck,cappelen2020merit,almaas2020cutthroat,cappelen2022meritocratic}.\footnote{Other research on the factors influencing redistribution has examined the role of other-regarding preferences \citep[e.g.,][]{charness_understanding_2002}, fairness ideals \citep[e.g.,][]{konow_fair_2000, cappelen2007pluralism}, perceptions regarding mobility and inequality \citep[e.g.,][]{kuziemko_how_2015,alesina2018intergenerational,fehr2024social} and other contextual factors \citep[e.g.,][]{fisman2015did,roth2018experienced}.} We show that whether luck arises through unequal opportunities or unequal outcomes significantly affects how much inequality individuals tolerate.
-Our common scale for quantifying the importance of luck advances the methodology of redistribution experiments by designing a portable definition of luck that can be widely applied to different tournament environments.
+Numerous experimental studies have demonstrated that people tolerate more inequality when earnings differences stem from differences in effort or individual choices, rather than luck \citep{cappelen2010responsibility,cappelen2013just, durante_preferences_2014, mollerstrom2015luck,cappelen2020merit,almaas2020cutthroat,cappelen2022meritocratic}.\footnote{Other research on the factors influencing redistribution has examined the role of other-regarding preferences \citep[e.g.,][]{charness_understanding_2002}, fairness ideals \citep[e.g.,][]{konow_fair_2000, cappelen2007pluralism} and perceptions regarding mobility and income inequality \citep[e.g.,][]{cruces2013biased,kuziemko_how_2015,alesina2018intergenerational,fehr2024social}.} We show that whether luck arises through unequal opportunities or unequal outcomes significantly affects how much inequality individuals tolerate.
+We also advance the methodology of redistribution experiments by introducing a common scale for quantifying the importance of luck under uncertainty.
+This scale provides a portable definition of luck that can be widely applied to different tournament environments.\footnote{Our approach builds on \cite{cappelen2022meritocratic}, who study redistribution under lucky outcomes using variation in the probability that inequality is merit-based.
+We extend their framework by deriving and implementing an analogous measure for opportunity-based luck, enabling us to systematically compare how redistribution responds to different forms of luck while holding the magnitude of luck constant.}